 The GDPR has replaced the older EU Data Protection Directive since May 2018.
 GDPR stands for the European Union General Data Protection Regulation.
-The GDPR applies to all EU organizations, whether commercial business or public authority, that collect, store or process the personal data of EU individuals.
+The GDPR applies to all EU organisations, whether commercial business or public authority, that collects, stores, or processes the personal data of EU individuals.

-UK organizations handling personal data still need to comply with the GDPR, regardless of Brexit.
+UK organisations handling personal data still need to comply with the GDPR, regardless of Brexit.
 The government has confirmed that GDPR will apply in the UK.
-Fines-The GDPR allows DPAs to fine companies up to 4% of their international revenue or €20 million whichever is greater.
+Fines-The GDPR allows DPAs to fine companies up to 4 per cent of their international revenue or €20 million whichever is greater.

 Contact us at the Netrika office nearest to you or submit a business inquiry online.